 How to Make Cologne with Essential Oils:

 Choose from these essential oil blends for cologne, or craft your own using our aroma category guide and perfume notes chart to make cologne.
 Whichever method you choose, follow the easy instructions below to add to the base cologne recipe.

-I used a 10 ml bottle from this set to make this cologne.
-I’ve also used this 60 ml bottle to make my own perfume too.
+I used a 10 ml bottle from this set to make this cologne, and I’ve also used this 60 ml bottle to make my own perfume.
 Find more fun options in the Oily Chic Look Book.
 Depending on your selection, you should aim for a total of 25 to 30 drops of essential oil for smaller bottles.
 And 35 to 50 drops for larger bottles.

 Here’s What You’ll Need: